evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

 Couple of things to mention here:

-1. As expected, IP address is accessible from inside the pod.
+1. As expected, IP address is now accessible from inside the pod.
 2. The `curl` pod was deleted when we exit.
 This is because of  `--rm` flag that tells Kubernetes to delete pod created by this command.

 ## Task #5 - delete pod